React theming with emotion

 </ThemeProvider>

-property available to all components in our React app.
+We will use the ThemeProvider which will make the theme property available to all components in our React app.

 App component

-component will handle several things
+The main App component will handle several things

 - keeps the

-is currently active - toggles the
+stateof whatthemeis currently active - toggles the

-when the sun/moon is clicked - uses the
+statewhen the sun/moon is clicked - uses the

-to make sure the theme is passed to all children
+ThemeProviderto make sure the theme is passed to all children

 import React from 'react';